giltrapo/RepData_PeerAssessment1/PA1_template.md

 ## 61 2012-11-30 288
 ```

 The missing pattern doesn't seem totally aleatory.
 There are eight complete days without information (288 NAs in each one).
-It is noted that there are missing the data for 1st, or day before, of each month.
+Also, data on the 1st of each month or the previous day is missing.

-There are a lot of R packages imputate missing values in time series, but most of them work with multivariate time series, and its imputation's algorithms, that rely on relation between variables, are not suitables for univariate data ([Moritz et al., 2015](https://arxiv.org/abs/1510.03924v1)) such as we have here.
-Univariate time series algorithms have to use the own time series characteristics.
-Moritz and his colleagues review and propose some functions that allow to impute missing values in univariate time series, but for the sake of simplicity we will make a simpler technique.
+There are plenty of R packages that assign missing values in time series, but most of them work with multivariate time series, and its imputation's algorithms, that rely on relation between variables, are not suitable for univariate data ([Moritz et al., 2015](https://arxiv.org/abs/1510.03924v1)) such as this dataset.
+Univariate time series algorithms have to use their own time series characteristics.
+Moritz and his colleagues propose some functions that allow to impute missing values in univariate time series, but for the sake of simplicity we will use a simpler technique.

 We will replace the NA of each interval by the average steps in this interval.

-To do this, first we will create a copy of our dataset, and then we will use like index the `stepsbytime` data frame that we obtained it previously, with the average steps of each interval.
+To do this, first we will create a copy of our dataset, and then we will use `stepsbytime` data frame that we obtained it previously as index, with the average steps of each interval.

 ```r